Finance Research Practicum℠ and Finance Proseminars

-The Proseminar in Corporate Finance/Investment Banking is a one-semester course that offers students experience in the complex task of developing and communicating solutions to the challenging financial problems facing businesses today.
+The Finance Proseminars are one-semester courses that offer students experience in the complex task of developing and communicating solutions to the challenging financial problems facing businesses today.
 Students work in teams to tackle issues posed by company sponsors and present findings to the company sponsor and their fellow classmates.

 Some recent Corporate Finance/Investment Banking proseminar project examples include: